stanfordjournalism/stanford-progj-2021/docs/python/python_syntax_crash_course.md

 Above, we printed three separate items for each integer: the original value, the value multliplied by 2, and the value minus 1.

-Note that the original number did not change despite the math operations performed.
-That's because we did not overwrite the value inside the indented block of code.
-We essentially grabbed the value stored in the variable, performed a few math operations on it and stored those new values in new variables (`times_2` and `minus_1`) -- all without changing the original value stored in `number`.
-That value only changes as we move to the next item in the list.
-The "for" loop automatically assigns the next integer to the `number` variable.
+Note that the value of `number` did not change despite the math operations performed.
+That's because we did not overwrite the value.
+We just grabbed the value stored in the variable by using its name (`number`), performed a few math operations with it, and stored the resulting values in new variables (`times_2` and `minus_1`).
+The value stored in `number` only changes when the code block is completed and the "loop" moves to the next item in the list.
+At that point, the "for" loop automatically assigns the next integer to the `number` variable.

 We also haven't changed the original list of `numbers`: